Looking for the basic push notification developer integration guide? Find it here.

 This optional and advanced implementation guide covers ways to leverage a custom FirebaseMessagingService subclass to get the most out of your push messages.
 Included is a custom use case built by our team, accompanying code snippets, and guidance on logging analytics.
 Visit our Braze Demo Repository here!
-Please note that this implementation guide is centered around a Kotlin implementation, but Java snippets are provided for those interested.
+Note that this implementation guide is centered around a Kotlin implementation, but Java snippets are provided for those interested.

 Braze notifications are sent as data messages, which means that your application will always have a chance to respond and perform behavior accordingly, even in the background (this is in contrast to notification messages, which can be handled automatically by the system when your app is in the background).
 As such, your application will have a chance to customize the experience by, for example displaying personalized UI elements within the notification delivered to the notification tray.
 While implementing push in this way may be unfamiliar to some, one of our well-known features at Braze, Push Stories, are a prime example of using custom view components to create an engaging experience!

 Android imposes some limitations on what components can be used to implement custom notification views.
 Notification view layouts must only contain View objects compatible with the RemoteViews framework.